jefdewitt/jekyll_portfolio/_posts/2017-01-02-a-full-year-of-front-end-development.markdown

 ## Documentation

 As I've written about before, I find that a lot of the documentation written is esoteric in nature and it's just not easily intelligible to me.
-And this is assuming that the documentation is complete and up to date.
+And this is assuming that the documentation is complete and up-to-date.
 It's not unlikely to find outdated or unmaintained material online.
 I write my own documentation for myself in terms I understand, once I actually comprehend a concept.

 ## I Copy Code